Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 The configuration depends on the selected tree node attribute.
 A single drop-down list is displayed for each tax class defined in the source system.

-- *Standardsatz*
-  Select the tax rate to be mapped to the standard rate in the destination attribute.
-All available tax rates from the destination attribute are displayed in the drop-down list.

-- *Ermäßigt*
+- *"Tax class name"*
-  Select the tax rate to be mapped to the reduced rate in the destination attribute.
-All available tax rates from the destination attribute are displayed in the drop-down list.
+  Click the drop-down list and select the applicable tax class to be mapped to the tax class in the destination attribute.
+All available tax rates from the destination attribute are displayed in the list.

 [comment]: <> (Stimmt das?
 Anwendungsbeispiel?)

-## Tree-To-Boolean
+## Tree to boolean

 ![Tree to boolean](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/TreeToBoolean.png "[Tree to boolean]")

 This extension is used to map a tree node attribute to a boolean attribute.
-If the value in the tree node attribute equals 0, the false value is mapped to the boolean attribute.
-If the value in the tree node attribute equals 1, the true value is mapped to the boolean attribute.
+If the value in the tree node attribute equals **0**, the false value is mapped to the boolean attribute.
+If the value in the tree node attribute equals **1**, the true value is mapped to the boolean attribute.

 [comment]: <> (Stimmt das?)

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type  |
 |----------------------------------|-----------------------------|